kedacore/http-add-on/docs/integrations.md

 2. **Namespace Alignment:**

-   - Ensure that both the Keda HTTP Addon and the Istio virtual service are deployed within the same Kubernetes namespace.
+   - Ensure that both the KEDA HTTP Addon and the Istio virtual service are deployed within the same Kubernetes namespace.
 This ensures proper communication between the components.

 ### Behavior

-- When a user makes a request, the Istio virtual service routes it to the Keda HTTP Addon interceptor service.
+- When a user makes a request, the Istio virtual service routes it to the KEDA HTTP Addon interceptor service.
-- The interceptor service captures request metrics and relays them to the Keda scaler component.
+- The interceptor service captures request metrics and relays them to the KEDA scaler component.
-- Based on these metrics and scaling rules defined in the Keda configuration, the Keda scaler automatically scales the target workload (e.g., a deployment) up or down (including scaling to zero).
+- Based on these metrics and scaling rules defined in the KEDA configuration, the KEDA scaler automatically scales the target workload (e.g., a deployment) up or down (including scaling to zero).

 ### Troubleshooting Tips